Jays017/Regex-to-dfa-react/README.md

-download the zip and install the necessary dependencies and it will run smoothly You can View the project on the given link in the description
+download the zip and install the necessary dependencies and it will run smoothly You can View the project on the given link in the description or under about section